- BSX Insight

 Muscle strength is only possible if all of your muscles are awake and available.
 You may have neglected a muscle group in your past.
 This could make it less strong to offset the running load.
 It takes several weeks to strengthen your muscles.
 Your practitioner will recommend specific exercises depending on your needs. ).

-Running retraining is about optimizing your running form to reduce shock absorption, increase power generation and prevent injury.
-Based on your injury and assessment, you might address hip hinge, running cadence, and ankle pronation.
+Retraining is about optimizing your running form to reduce shock absorption, increase power generation and prevent injury.
+You might address hip hinge, running cadence, and ankle pronation based on your injury and assessment.

 These are the key elements for addressing calf injuries while running.
-It’s not easy to understand, but there are many causes of calf discomfort.
+It’s not easy to understand, but calf discomfort has many causes.

 It is important that you get treatment tailored to your injury.
 Focus on the categories below to improve your running form and decrease your chance of injury.